Sarosim/2048/README.md

 Instead of writing separate functions for moving to each directions I decided to pass the direction as an argument to the function that handles the swipe.

+### Undo

 In order to manage the undoing of the last moves, the status of the game board and the current score are recorded to respective arrays before the actual move takes place.
 Once the user clicks the undo button, the last element is read from both arrays and the previous board state and score are reset accordingly.
 The length of the arrays storing game play and score history is limited, as there can be several thousand moves in a single game play.

+### Ending the game

+The game can end either:
+- if there is no potential move, or
+- if the aim of the game is reached and the player doesn’t want to continue playing.
+(Once 2048 reached, they can still continue, but they are congratulated!)

 ##